Apataelurus: Description

+Apataelurus kayi is noted to have been large among macheroidines.'
+Egi (2001) estimated A. kayi was at least 50% larger than Limnocyon potens in dental dimensions, which is slightly larger than Machaeroides eothen.
+Zack (2022) suggested the closely related Diegoaelurus was smaller than A. kayi.
+Juhn (2024) used a scaling method proposed by Blaire Van Valkenburgh in 1990, wherein the size of the largest lower molar was used in a regression analysis, to calculate the body sizes of various extinct mammalian predators, listing their mass estimates in their supplemental materials.
+Using this method, they obtained a body mass of 18.33 kg for A. kayi.
+A. pishigouensis differs from A. kayi primarily in its smaller size.
+The talonid of A. pishigouensis is smaller than that of A. kayi.

 Collected Apataelurus specimens consist exclusively of remains of the lower jaw.
-The most important find is an almost complete lower jaw, which contains part of the rear teeth.
+The largest find is an almost complete lower jaw, which contains part of the rear teeth.
 Based on the existing dental sockets, a dental formula with two incisors, one canine, four premolars, and two molars was likely present.

 A size comparison chart comparing the two identified species of Apataelurus.

 The lower jaw was 14.9 cm long and 2.7 cm high below the first molar.
-Towards the front, the horizontal bony body became noticeably higher and ended in the area of the symphysis in a flange-like projection pointing downwards.
-Such projections are characteristic of predators whose upper canines were significantly elongated, as is the case, for example, in saber-toothed cats.
+This is characteristic of predators whose upper canines were significantly elongated, as is the case, for example, in saber-toothed cats.
 They protected the canine tooth when the jaw was closed.
-A. pishigouensis and A. kayi share a well developed paraconid (a major cusp on the inner edge of the cheek teeth).
+A. pishigouensis and A. kayi share a well developed paraconid, a major cusp on the inner edge of the cheek teeth.
+Both A. pishigouensis and A. kayi also have distinctly broader talonids compared to Propterodon.

-The ascending ramus (lower part of the jaw, to which pterygoid muscles attach to) featured a deep masseteric fossa (flat bone surface) with sharp edges to which the masseter muscle attached.
-The articular process and coronoid process were both significantly reduced in size.
-Both the protrusion of the anterior segment of the mandible and the low position of the coronoid process were more pronounced in Apataelurus than in the closely related Machaeroides.
+The ascending ramus, the lower part of the jaw, to which pterygoid muscles attach, featured a deep masseteric fossa (a flat bone surface) with sharp edges to which the masseter muscle attached.
+The articular process and coronoid process were both significantly reduced in size compared to machaeroidines.
+Both the protrusion of the front segment of the mandible and the low position of the coronoid process were more pronounced in Apataelurus than in the closely related Machaeroides.

-A. pishigouensis differs from A. kayi primarily in its smaller size.
-The talonid of A. pishigouensis is smaller than that of A. kayi.

 Classification

-Apataelurus is a genus from the extinct subfamily Machaeroidinae, within the extinct order Oxyaenidae, which is also in the extinct order Oxyaenodonta.
+Apataelurus is a genus in the subfamily Machaeroidinae, within the family Oxyaenidae and the extinct order Oxyaenodonta.
 According to phylogenetic studies, the clade Pan-Carnivora is split into two orders: Oxyaenodonta and Hyaenodonta.

 Diegoaelurus, a related Oxyaenid, had a very similar mouth and tooth structure to Apataelurus.
 However, Diegoaelurus had a short mandibular flange.
 Shown here is the holotype of Diegoaelurus.

-Three Oxyaenid genera and four species have thus far been described: Machaeroides, with species M. simpsoni and M. eothen, Apataelurus, and Diegoaelurus.
+Three oxyaenid genera and four species have thus far been described: Machaeroides, with species M. simpsoni and M. eothen, Apataelurus, and Diegoaelurus.
 Of the three genera, Machaeroides is the most primitive, with very few adaptations to the saber tooth dental form.
 Apataelurus and Diegoaelurus are similar in appearance, slightly more derived from M. eothen.
 However, Diegoaelurus differed with its shorter mandibular flange, suggesting a more specialized carnivorous diet.The cladogram above shows the divergence of the three species.